Menu Close

 Joss and Pietas meet (from Forged in Fire, a sweet scifi romance) #excerpt #Scifi

-I’m writing the sequel to book one in the Bringer of Chaos series.
+This is the sequel to book one in the Bringer of Chaos series.
 The first was Origin of Pietas, the second is Forged in Fire.
 In it, we get a lovely flashback of his first love.
 When Joss and Pietas meet for the first time, he is young, isolated, and alone.
-This is from the work in progress.
-May have final edits before being released.
-Currently, it’s on track for Sept 2017.

 Joss and Pietas Meet (Excerpt)